awsdocs/amazon-appstream2-developer-guide/doc_source/getting-started.md

    + **Minimum capacity** — Choose a minimum number of instances for your fleet based on the minimum number of expected concurrent users\.
 Every unique user session is served by an instance\.
 For example, to have your stack support 100 concurrent users during low demand, specify a minimum capacity of 100\.
 This ensures that 100 instances are running even if there are fewer than 100 users\.
    + **Maximum capacity** — Choose a maximum number of instances for your fleet based on the maximum number of expected concurrent users\.
 Every unique user session is served by an instance\.
 For example, to have your stack support 500 concurrent users during high demand, specify a maximum capacity of 500\.
 This ensures that up to 500 instances can be created on demand\.

 1. For **Step 4: Configure Network**, choose an Amazon VPC and two subnets with access to the network resources that your application needs, and then choose **Next**\.
 If you don't have a VPC or subnets, you can create them using the links provided and then click the refresh icons\.
 For **Security groups**, you can select up to five security groups\.
 Otherwise, the default security group is used\.
-For more information, see [Networking, Access, and Security for Amazon AppStream 2\.0](managing-network.md)\.
+For more information, see [Networking and Access for Amazon AppStream 2\.0](managing-network.md)\.

 1. For **Step 5: Enable Storage**, choose one or more of the following, then choose **Next**\.
    + **Enable Home Folders** — By default, this setting is enabled\.
 Keep the default setting\.
 For information about requirements for enabling home folders, see [Enable Home Folders for Your AppStream 2\.0 Users](home-folders.md#enable-home-folders)\.